Colin Yearwood on How to Build Relationships and Generate Sales

 The best advice I would give new network marketers is:

 1: Network Marketing is not a get rich quick type of business.
 Have a long term game plan for success.
-A two – three-year plan for success.
+A two or three year plan for success.
 And be committed to the process.